Non-Local Musical Statistics as Guides for Audio-to-Score Piano Transcription: Estimation of Global Characteristics

 \subsection{Integrated Method and Final Evaluation}

-Based on the results in previous subsections, we devised an improved method for piano transcription by integrating the estimations using the non-local statistics.
+Based on the results in the previous subsections, we devised an improved method for piano transcription by integrating the estimations using the non-local statistics.
 After a preliminary transcription result is obtained by the method in Sec.~\ref{sec:System}, the method for tempo scale estimation (Sec.~\ref{sec:TempoScaleEstimation}), the method for metre identification (Sec.~\ref{sec:MeterIdentification}), and the method for downbeat estimation (Sec.~\ref{sec:DownbeatEstimation}) are applied sequentially.
+A change of tempo scale is applied, if necessary, by multiplying the onset and offset score times by a factor of $2$.
+To correct downbeat positions, we shift all the onset and offset score times by one, two, or three beat lengths.
+The barline positions are then automatically determined by the identified metre (bar length).
 For tempo scale estimation, the standard deviation of the Gaussian kernel was roughly optimized and set to $0.01$.
 Since BPMs larger than $200$ are rare, we apply this method only when the transcribed score has a BPM less than $100$.
 For downbeat estimation, we use the criterion vector 011-011-000-011-001-0, which is optimal and uses the least number of statistics (Fig.~\ref{fig:CrietrionVector}(a)).